amgarton47/CS62data-structures/SilverDollar_text/project/README.md

 Note that the program will not execute at all until `gameIsOver` compiles successfully.
 We suggest that you change it to return `false` until you get the other functions working.

+## Hints/Advice
+* Develop incrementally.
+Write one method and test that it works by writing static test methods (either in the class or in a separate class).
+Make sure that method is working as you expect before moving on to the next method.
+To get in good habits, you should also be pushing your changes to github once you have one method working.
+* Think about all of the possible ways that your methods could be called and make sure that you are handling all of the cases appropriately.
+One of the goals of this class is to get used to testing your own code in more realistic settings, i.e., where the inputs might not always be "proper" inputs.
-There are actually more constraints on whether or not a move (starting point and distance) is legal.
+* There are many constraints on whether or not a move (starting point and distance) is legal.
 You should think about these and enumerate them (in the pre-method comment) before trying to write the code for the `isLegalMove` method.